aloisdeniel/path_icon/README.md

 To initialize the path with a data string as defined in SVG paths, use the `fromData` constructor.

+** Warning ** : the supported operations are very limited, on purpose.
+This makes the parsing pass more efficient !
+So make sure to optimize your content before using it.
+[Learn how to optimize your exports](https://github.com/aloisdeniel/path_icon/issues/1).

 ```dart
 final iconData = PathIconData.fromSvg(
     '''